Tuesday, January 10, 2012

 When are the Wonder Weeks?

 There are ten Wonder Weeks the first 20 months of a baby's life.
 Each wonder week has a fussy period at the start of it (see the post Signs a wonder week is about to start for fussy signs).
-If it sounds like I am speaking total gibberish to you right now, then check out the posts WW Book Review and What are the Wonder Weeks :)
+If it sounds like I am speaking total gibberish to you right now, then check out

 All babies go through these wonder weeks at a predictable time, give or take a week or two.
 They usually last anywhere from 3 days to a few weeks (although, gulp, they can last up to 6 weeks long!), often increasing in length as baby gets older.
 But don't worry, they also occur less often as baby gets older.

 They don't necessarily coincide with growth spurts, cutting teeth or other common baby milestones, although they might end up, by chance, happening around the same time.
-Physical gains may be indirectly related since babies start to be able to do more physically as they understand more mentally.
+Physical developments may be indirectly related since babies start to be able to do more physically as they understand more mentally.

 Make sure to calculate weeks from the due date, not the actual delivery date.
 If it is tricky trying to figure out how to keep track of how many weeks old your child is, try writing your baby's age in weeks on your calendar at the beginning of each month.
 I have also included the months for you with each of the weeks (following the complaints of my sister Sharon:)